Tencent/Hippy/docs/en-us/hippy-vue/components.md

 * It can seen in iOS that the input is normally covered.
 * It can seen in Android that the page is jacked up by the keyboard, depending on the Y-axis position of the input.

-We are still discussing how to address the platform differences here.
+We are still discussing how to address the platforms differences here.

 If there is a need for iOS to align Android keyboard jacking, it is recommended to refer to [StackOverflow](//stackoverflow.com/questions/32382892/ios-xcode-how-to-move-view-up-when-keyboard-appeals) and solve it at the business level.